 Growing up in North Dakota, it seemed that caramel rolls (with ice cream as an ingredient in the caramel) were the staple.
 In reality, I don’t remember her ever making cinnamon rolls.

 After I left the nest, I came across a Cinnabon at an airport.
 Blown away!!

 I traveled enough that I could get my cinnamon roll fix.
 But when I married Mark, I started to work on perfecting my cinnamon roll recipe.
 I’ve spent many years tweaking the dough, filling, and frosting, and today I’m sharing with you, PERFECTION.
 That may sound like an overstatement, but truly…these are the absolute best!

-As a bonus, my recipe is VERY easy to make.
+My recipe is VERY easy to make.
 The dough is tender and airy.
-The filling is buttery and flavorful without being overpowering.
-The butter-based frosting melts into the roll and has a very slight cream cheese flavor.
-It is PERFECT and I don’t make that claim lightly.
+The filling is buttery and flavorful.
+The butter-based frosting melts into the roll and has a very slight cream cheese flavor that melts into the rolls.

 But enough of my jibber-jabber, let me get to the details…